SuicSoft/MaterialDesignAnimations.WPF/README.md

 # MaterialDesignAnimations.WPF
-Material Design animations for WPF
+Material Design animations for WPF.
+Compatible with MaterialDesignInXamlToolkit